Walking through northern Taiwan: A journey to deepen understanding of Taiwan through new encounters

 画像

-This is a beach in Tamsui, our starting point.
+This is Shalun Beach in Tamsui, our starting point.
 In the past, this beach was the site of casualties from the 228 Incident and the White Terror.
-Now, Taiwan's Ministry of National Defense has designated it as one of the most likely beaches for Chinese Communist forces to land.
-It's apparently called Red Beach.
+Now, Taiwan's Ministry of National Defense has designated it a likely beach for Chinese Communist forces to land.
+It's apparently called a "Red Beach" for this reason.
+This is the mouth of a river, and if you go upstream you can reach the center of Taipei.

 画像